kburchfiel/Type_The_Bible/README.md

 Once you've made your choice, you'll be presented with a verse to type.
 You can press any key to begin the test; I suggest using the space bar so that your hands can stay in the home row position.
 The test will end once you've successfully typed the entire verse (although you can also exit out of a test beforehand by pressing the ` key).

 The Python code underlying the game will check your response as you write it; green text means that your response is correct so far, whereas red text means that you've made a typo.
 (Once you've corrected the typo by pressing Backspace and/or Ctrl + Backspace, the red text will become green again.)

+**​Note regarding the Mac version**: To delete a whole word when typing, use Fn + Delete.
+However, this will only work if there is not a space between the word and the cursor.
+Therefore, you'll need to press Delete until you get to the word and then hit Fn + Delete to actually delete it.
+(For the Windows and Linux versions, you can use Ctrl + Backspace to delete both the most recent word and any space before the word.)

 <img src = https://raw.githubusercontent.com/kburchfiel/Type_The_Bible/main/Screenshots/Finished%20Typing%20Verse.png width="600">